The Matilda Kästel collections

 “A heavy burden, a millstone around her neck .
 The literal hanging of a millstone about the neck is mentioned as a punishment in the New Testament (Matthew 18:6), causing the miscreant to be drowned.”

 By placing myself in the role of the ballerina, one of the most prominent female stereotypes there is, I explore both my own identity as a craftsperson, as well as the norms and conventions of my gender.
-Around my neck is an interpretation of a millstone, inspired by the expression “hanging like a millstone around one’s neck”.
-I use it as a metaphor for the feeling of being burdened by ideals of how one should look, and not being able to live up to it.

 “A heavy burden, a millstone around her neck .
 The literal hanging of a millstone about the neck is mentioned as a punishment in the New Testament (Matthew 18:6), causing the miscreant to be drowned.”

 By placing myself in the role of the ballerina, one of the most prominent female stereotypes there is, I explore both my own identity as a craftsperson, as well as the norms and conventions of my gender.
-Around my neck is an interpretation of a millstone, inspired by the expression “hanging like a millstone around one’s neck”.
-I use it as a metaphor for the feeling of being burdened by ideals of how one should look, and not being able to live up to it.